aterleto/jedis/README.md

 clientConfigs[1] = new ClusterJedisClientConfig(new HostAndPort("redis-west.example.com", 14000), config);
 ```

-The configuration above represents two example Redis deployments: `redis-east.example.com` and `redis-west.example.com`.
+The configuration above represents two example Redis databases: `redis-east.example.com` and `redis-west.example.com`.
+(Note: If you're running Redis Enterprise, it's important that these two databases reside in separate clusters.)

-You can use these configurations to create and configure a connection provider that supports failover.
+You can use these configuration objects to create and configure a connection provider that supports failover:

 ```java
 MultiClusterJedisClientConfig.Builder builder = new MultiClusterJedisClientConfig.Builder(clientConfigs);